-Table 1 shows the datasets used in the initial exploratory regression.
+Table 1 shows the data sets used in the initial exploratory regression.
 All the variables were available at the postcode district level and selected due to their availability and potential to influence the need to seek SSAFA benefit.
 Exploratory regression with ordinary least squares (OLS) modelling was used to determine those variables that would be included in the final set of explanatory variables.
-The criteria to pass this initial exploratory analysis was set at a minimum acceptable p value cut off of 0.5.
+The criterion to pass this initial exploratory analysis was set at a minimum acceptable cut-off value of p=0.5.